polysquare/polysquare-travis-container/README.md

                             Architecture (all architectures other than the
                             system architecture will be emulated with qemu) [env var: CONTAINER_ARCH]
-      --cmd [CMD [CMD ...]]
+      -- [CMD [CMD ...]]
 Command to run inside of container

-`CMD` is a space-separated command to be run inside the container.
-Executables are resolved relative to the distribution container, so running `bash` would run `CONTAINER_DIR/bin/bash` and not `/bin/bash` inside travis.
+Executables in CMD are resolved relative to the distribution container, so running `bash` would run `CONTAINER_DIR/bin/bash` and not `/bin/bash` inside travis.

 The `--container`, `--release` and `--arch` options are used to select a pre-existing distribution container set up with `psq-travis-container-create`.